MLAI-Yonsei/Text-Manipulation/README.md

 ```
 > Applies transformation rules for the Korean Visual Transform Task dataset augmentation.
 Manual inspection ensures that the same transformation rule is not applied redundantly.

+Conclusively, the collected and augmented data are stored separately within the Dataset Building/Augmentation/Data directory, and their combination has been utilized as the final merged dataset.

 ### 2) Preprocessing
 To finalize the dataset for the experiment, preprocess the collected and augmented raw data.
 The sources of the raw dataset are documented in the research paper.